farangkao/LightDataTable.Core/README.md

 ```

 ## Migration
-LightDataTable has its on way Migration methods, so lets se down here how it work.
+LightDataTable has its own Migration methods, so lets se down here how it work.
 ```
    //Create Class and call it IniMigration and inhert from Migration public class IniMigration : Migration